 According to research conducted by Financial Times, salaries commanded by MBA graduates after three years back in the workplace have increased by the largest amount in a decade.

-Most of the careers you can pursue after earning your MBA are in some form of management.
-Some of these options, including the 2016 median annual salary for each, are:
+Many of the careers you may pursue after earning your MBA are related to management.
+Some of these options, including the 2020 median annual salary for each, are: